 Car Accident Attorneys in Milwaukee

 If you were injured in a multi-vehicle accident, you need a skilled personal injury attorney on your side to secure maximum compensation.
+Our attorneys have a record of success in cases of car accidents, motorcycle accidents, bicycle accidents, and more.
+Our team is skilled in personal injury cases and are available to hear your case.
 At Samster Konkel & Safran, S.C., our Milwaukee team of personal injury attorneys has over 100 years of collective legal experience and has successfully handled over 15,000 injury cases.
 We would be honored to do the same for you.

 We operate on a contingency fee basis, which means you will not pay for our services unless we win your case.